Anecarat/Proyecto_Final_Bioinf2017-II/README.md

 ## What do you need to do first?

-You need to open the **OPENME** directory, load the **0.MasterScript.R** into R and run it.
+You need to open the **OPENME** directory, load the **0.MasterScript.R** into R, set your working directory to source file location and run it.
 This will create all the directories you need and move the files to where they belong.

 ## And then?